tylerku/crypto_bot/README.md

 # crypto_bot
-Bot that automatically buys and sells bitcoin
+Bot that simulates automated bitcoin transactions

 NOTE: In order to run this you will need the hidden files that connect to the APIs